-Paying for City Services
+Paying for City Services What's it all about?

 Somerville provides excellent public services, despite spending the least amount of money per resident in all of Massachusetts.
 With cuts to federal and state funding, we will need to rely more on our local economy to pay for schools, roads, and park projects.